Mordecai Sheftall: Religious life

 Sheftall was an observant Jew.
 For several years, the only Jewish place of worship in Savannah was a room fitted up by him in his own house, where services were held until about 1774.
 In 1773, he deeded a piece of land for the purpose of erecting a synagogue, but the project was abandoned owing to the incipient war with Great Britain.
 He and his brother Levi also donated the land for the Savannah Jewish cemetery, which was known for decades as the "Sheftall cemetery."
 In 1782, in Philadelphia, Sheftall helped build the synagogue for the Congregation Mikveh Israel.
 In 1790, Sheftall became president of Congregation Mickve Israel, a position he held for five years.

 Death

 Sheftall died on July 6, 1797.
-The US government never repaid the loans he made during the war, though he did receive some extra land.